Our Approach

 Cognitive Behavioral Therapy

-Cognitive behavioral therapy (CBT) is a form of treatment that focuses on examining the relationships between thoughts, feelings and behaviors.
+Cognitive behavioral therapy (CBT) is a form of treatment that focuses on present symptoms, examining the relationships between thoughts, feelings and behaviors.
 By exploring patterns of thinking that lead to self-destructive actions and the beliefs that direct these thoughts, people are able to modify their patterns of thinking to improve coping.
 CBT is a type of psychotherapy that is different from traditional psychodynamic psychotherapy in that the therapist and the client will actively work together, in order to help the client work through their personal challenges.
 People who seek CBT can expect their therapist to be goal-directed in addressing the challenging symptoms, reported by the client.
 Given that CBT is an active intervention, one can also expect to do homework or practice outside of sessions.

 Solution-Focused Therapy